Meixia-S/CS-3700/Project 6/README.md

   timer.

 Continuous Background Maintenance:
-  are not relating to elections and directly interacting with clients.
+  Tasks that are not related to elections and directly interacting with clients.
 While there are no new entries to commit to the log and database, there needs to be some way for the leader to tell the followers it is still active and to not start an election.
 It does this in the form of an empty append entry/heartbeat message.
 This message doubles as a way to keep follower's logs updated by continuously